 Do not store them near a fuel-burning appliance, such as a natural gas water heater in a garage.

-If you must use a generator when it is wet outside, protect the generator from moisture to help avoid the shock/electrocution hazard, but do so without operating the generator indoors or near openings to any building that could be occupied in order to help avoid the CO hazard.
+If you must use a generator when it is wet outside, protect the generator from moisture to help reduce the risk of shock or electrocution, but do so without operating the generator indoors or near openings.

 Operate the generator under an open, canopy-like structure on a dry surface where water cannot reach it or puddle or drain under it.
 Dry your hands, if wet, before touching the generator.